alyshareinard/100-days-of-code/log.md

 **Thoughts:** Working through bugs/issues on my own (with the help of google and stack overflow) as I develop this app has been very helpful, but at this point it's time to go back to tutorials for a bit to pick up some more fundamentals.

 **Link to work:** https://github.com/alyshareinard/timestable

+### R1D5: Jan 17, 2020

+**Today's Progress**:  Today I focused on fundamentals -- working through 100 days of SwiftUI (https://www.hackingwithswift.com/100/swiftui) -- jumping through the first few days to fill out the knowledge I have so far.
+Learned about ternary operators -- that's what those ?'s are for! -- got a fuller understanding of function syntax, and starting a dive into closures -- closures are a new concept for me, and are important in Swift so I'll have to spend some time on them.
+More fundamentals tomorrow and hopefully I'll be able to start implementing some of my learnings into my projects.

+**Thoughts:** I'm familiar with the concept of passing functions to functions, but I haven't really done it -- closures seem like that on speed and actually important in this language, so I have some grokking to do.

+**Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 1-6